Swash is a web browser extension that pays you to browse the web. It’s built using decentralised technology.

 Unfortunately, this is a bug.
 Swash is in beta version at the moment so we’re working on fixing any problems that come up.
 If you find any, don’t hesitate to tell us about it!

 The zero balance issue is caused by a synchronisation problem on the Streamr Data Union server.
 The Streamr team is aware of this and are working to resolve it by implementing a new more robust Data Union backend architecture.
-Once we have that, all data unions, including Swash, will run smoothly.
+Once that is complete, all data unions, including Swash, will run smoothly.

 Can I donate my earnings to charity?

 Yes, soon!
-This is one of the new features we’re working on that will be announced soon.
+This is one of the new features the team is working on that will be announced soon.